UPDATED May 30, 2020

 In 1925, after the death of Chiles, Mayor James Caine, pictured below, announced the purchase of a building to be used as a town hall and the news headline September, 20, 1925 noted “Structure a Unique One.”
 The building still stands and is back in use as a private home as the original town hall once was.

 In 1927, a group of unhappy citizens of Kenilworth, mostly Chiles Ave residents, filed a lawsuit to force Mayor Caine, re-elected in 1923, to hold a new election.
 The suit was filed by M.K.
 Zindel (11 Chiles), Ronald Green (26 Chiles), A.H.
 Adams (36 Chiles), Roscoe Marvel (Unknown), Mills T. Holman (41 Chiles) and Rev. W.F.
 Sandford (8 Chiles) insisting an election was due.
-A judge agreed and an election was called for February 17, 1928.
+The town council claimed that as Kenilworth was likely to soon be annexed by Asheville an election was an unnecessary waste of taxpayer funds.
+A judge agreed with Zindel and the challengers and an election was called for February 17, 1928.
 Sometime in 1927 or prior Leah Chiles was appointed or elected a town commissioner as an August 21, 1927 article notes she is the town commissioner for parks.

 The 1928 election was a bitter one with charges of corruption made by a “Taxpayer’s Ticket” comprised of R.M.
 Romefelt (for mayor) and M. Zindel, A.H.
 Adams, and T.C.
 Farrell for town commissioners.
 One of their charges was that the private owners of Lake Kenilworth were going to “dump” it onto the Town of Kenilworth leaving them with the costs of maintenance.
 They ran against the “Citizen’s Ticket” representing the faction in power comprised of Dr. C.P.
 Edwards (for mayor) and G.O.
 Shepherd, Roscoe Marvel and Jack Faulkner for town commissioners.
 (Leah Chiles had resigned as town commissioner prior to this election).
 The Taxpayer ticket also charged the Citizen’s Ticket with attempting to rig the election by registering “Negro voters” especially from a recently annexed “Negro” area called Brackettville.